chrusch/file-dedup/README.md

 ### Arguments
 ```
-  dir                     Directories to look for duplicates in.
-The command
+  dir                     Directories to look for duplicates files in.
+The
-                          will also look in the directories specified using the
+                          command will also look in the directories specified
-                          --paths option.
+                          using the --paths option.
+Zero-length files are
+                          always ignored.
 ```

 ### Options: